acandylevey/NativeMessaging/README.md

 Can be used to receive data from or talk to a Chrome extension.

+This can currently be used with the example app provided here: https://chromium.googlesource.com/chromium/src/+/master/chrome/common/extensions/docs/examples/api/nativeMessaging

 ## Usage
 Extend the host class and decide what you want to do when you receive a message.
 ```C#